-The camera will not start the image delete operation when you press [1] (Delete) while "1] Disabled" is turned on.
+The camera will not start the image delete operation when you press [in] (Delete) while " Disabled" is turned on.

-You can protect against accidental deletion of images by selecting "On" for Im Disabled".
+You can protect against accidental deletion of images by selecting "On" for "im Disabled".

-• Performing a format operation (page 107) will cause all images to be deleted, even if file deletion is disabled ("On" selected for " Disabled") for some images.
+Performing a format operation (page 107) will cause all images to be deleted, even if file deletion is disabled ("On" selected for "Images") for some images.